Srinidhi888/giddly-enhancements/README.md

 jupyter notebook prototype/forecasting_model.ipynb

 This notebook demonstrates:
-Synthetic event data
+Synthetic event data,
-Feature encoding
+Feature encoding,
-A simple regression model
+A simple regression model,
 Predicted attendance for a new event
----

-## 🧠 Notes
-These prototypes are simplified demos, not production-ready systems.
-The goal is to illustrate how AI/ML can enhance the Giddly experience.
-The code uses synthetic data for demonstration.

 ---